gimesketvirtadieni/slimplexor/README.md

 card 2: Loopback2 [Loopback], device 1: Loopback PCM [Loopback PCM]
 ```

-Basically it should two loopback cards with two divices per card (full duplex).
+Basically the output shows that there are two loopback cards with two divices per card (full duplex).
-To check subdevices you can skip '|grep' part in the command and will see all (sub)devices available on the system.
+To check subdevices you can skip '|grep Loopback' part in the command and will see all (sub)devices available on the system (you should be able to see 8 subdevices per each loopback device).

 3. The last step to configure ALSA setup is enabling SlimPlexor plugin